jeroendesloovere/wunderlist-php-api/README.md

 # Wunderlist PHP Class

-## What is Wunderlist
+## What is Wunderlist?

 > Wunderlist is a to-do-task app with lots of possibilities.
 Lists can be created with tasks, sub-tasks, reminders, files and notes.
-Tasks and lists can be re-arranged, starred and shared to other users.
+Lists, tasks and sub-tasks can be re-arranged.
+Lists can be shared with other users and tasks can be starred.

 ## What does this library do?